John Dawkins (South Australian politician): Surrogacy

-Previously in South Australia surrogacy was only accessible to those who were legally married or in registered relationships of over three years.
+Previously in South Australia, surrogacy was only accessible to those who were legally married or in registered relationships of over three years.
 This Bill was a response to recommendations by the South Australian Law Reform Institute and extensive consultation with the community.
-Vickie Chapman, Premier of South Australia personally thanked Dawkins on his work for these reforms, publicly stating: "I would like to extend my gratitude to the Hon John Dawkins MLC, who has worked tirelessly on this issue for over a decade".
+Vickie Chapman, Deputy Premier of South Australia, personally thanked Dawkins on his work for these reforms, publicly stating: "I would like to extend my gratitude to the Hon John Dawkins MLC, who has worked tirelessly on this issue for over a decade".